JacobDawson/Vulpine.Core.Data/ReadMe.md

 features, including new data structures missing from the system library.
 It also focuses more on implementation, allowing the user to select the best implementation for the current job.
-It also contains a few additional classes which pertain to data structures, and are used throughout the reset of the library.
+It also contains a few additional classes which pertain to data structures, and are used throughout the rest of the library.